 - Emplacement mechanism, paleoenvironment of formation, and lithification/fluid migration history of Neoproterozoic injectites and source rocks, Colorado Front Range

 - Integrated structural and seismological NSF EarthScope research in the Bighorn Mountains, Wyoming: Formation of basement-involved foreland arches

-- Crustal differentiation within migmatite-granite complexes and deformation-enhanced melt-transfer processes.
-Favored study sites: Fosdick Mountains, West Antarctica, and Wet Mountains, Colorado
+- Crustal differentiation within migmatite-granite complexes and deformation-enhanced melt-transfer processes, with focus on Fosdick Mountains, West Antarctica, and Wet Mountains, Colorado

 - Brittle faults and kinematics of the Laramide Orogeny